-The Fund engages the services of an independent auditor to conduct a financial audit after the close of each plan year on August 31.
+The Fund engages the services of an independent auditor to conduct a financial audit after the close of each plan year on June 30.
 The audit is accepted by the Fund's Board of Trustees in February of the following year.
-The Fund's audited financial statements as of August 31, 2018, which is the most current report provided to the public, are available at the TASB offices and have been filed with the Texas Department of Insurance in Austin.
+The Fund's audited financial statements as of June 30, 2019, which is the most current report provided to the public, are available at the TASB offices and have been filed with the Texas Department of Insurance in Austin.

-W. SERVICE CONTRACT WITH REGION 16 EDUCATION SERVICE CENTER
+U. SERVICE CONTRACT WITH REGION 16 EDUCATION SERVICE CENTER

-The District has contracted with Region 16 Education Service Center (Region 16) to perform certain accounting duties for the District for the 2018-2019 fiscal year.
+The District has contracted with Region 16 Education Service Center (Region 16) to perform certain accounting duties for the District for the 2019-2020 fiscal year.
 The contracted amount of \$25,200 includes the reconciliation of the general fund bank accounts; review of accounting records including balance sheet accounts, revenue and expense accounts, due to/due from accounts, journal and budget entries and payroll balancing; and assisting with budget preparation, journal entries and payroll.
 The contract with Region 16 may be renewed annually.
-The District also pays Region 16 for the use of its accounting software, approximately \$14,800 annually.
-Also, the District pays Region 16 consulting services for certain compliance and administrative services, approximately \$74,000 annually.
+The District also pays Region 16 for the use of its accounting software, approximately \$14,000 annually.
+Also, the District pays Region 16 consulting services for certain compliance and administrative services, approximately \$70,000 annually.

-X. RECENTLY ISSUED ACCOUNTING PRONOUNCEMENTS
+V. RECENTLY ISSUED ACCOUNTING PRONOUNCEMENTS

 In November 2016, the GASB issued Statement 83, Certain Asset Retirement Obligations (GASB 83) This Statement will only enhance comparability of financial statements among governments by establishing uniform criteria for governments to recognize and measure certain Asset Retirement Obligations (AROs), including obligations that may not have been previously reported.
 This Statement will also enhance the decision-usefulness of the information provided to financial statement users by requiring disclosures related to those AROs.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
 Earlier application is encouraged.
-Management is currently evaluating the impact of the adoption of this Statement on the District's financial statements.
+The District adopted GASB 83 for the fiscal year ended June 30, 2019, which did not have a material effect on the District's financial statements.